The Bankrate promise

 There are emergency loan alternatives that may be quicker — and less expensive — than emergency loans themselves.

 - Ask your loved ones for help.
 Friends and family may be willing to spot you the money if you are able to show you can pay them back quickly.

 - Utility companies and local governments may offer hardship programs that you can apply for to reduce or defer bills or rent while you are struggling financially.

 - Adjusted payment plans or deferment periods offered by lenders or billing companies may also provide some flexibility to your budget.

 - Paycheck advances — either directly from your employer or from an app — can cover small amounts before you get an emergency loan.

 If you’re being pressured, take a step back

 Unfortunately, emergency loans — especially for borrowers with bad credit — are prone to predatory lenders.
-Products like payday loans and auto title loans are frequently called emergency loans to entice borrowers.
+Products like payday loans and car title loans are frequently marketed as emergency loans to entice vulnerable borrowers.